Election in the Church

 It is the duty of the higher organizational levels and governing bodies to support the ministry of the congregations; to promote the unity of the church; and to exercise supervision and ecclesiastical discipline in the interests of good order.

-Who do elect the office bearers?
+Who elects the office bearers?

-Based on the principles adopted by the Synod in Debrecen in 1881, RCH is governed by collegial bodies at all levels of the Church, namely by governing bodies whose members are elected by secret ballot at regular intervals, and guarantee equal representation of ordained and lay members.
+Based on the principles adopted by the Synod in Debrecen in 1881, RCH is governed by collegial bodies at all levels of the Church, namely by governing bodies whose members are elected by secret ballot at regular intervals and guarantee equal representation of ordained and lay members.
 It is the (Kirk) sessions (or local church councils) governing the congregations who elect the senior officers of their Presbytery and Church District every six years, just like the members and deputy members of the Synod representing their Presbytery.

 szavazas.jpg